BND Hamburger Icon

 Brandon Shockley, former vice president of market research at branding and marketing firm 160over90 and now head of investor research and insights at Vanguard, recommended hosting workshops with key stakeholders representing a cross-section of your organization.
 Then, he said, assemble teams and use collaboration tools to create alternate versions of the statement, and gather employee feedback about how each version resonates.

 Look at your competitors’ vision statements to determine how you can differentiate your business from theirs.
+This will also give you an understanding of how your competitors see themselves, helping you find opportunities to fill the gaps in the market they don’t adequately serve.
 [Related article: How to Do a Competitive Analysis]

 These are a few of the questions Honard uses in guiding clients to identify their vision statement: